Note: I get commissions for purchases made through links in this post.

 The Avallon uses a compressor cooling system, just as most modern units do.
 This makes it more efficient and quieter than old style systems.
 Be aware that the fan turns itself on fairly often to cycle the air and help keep the temperature constant.
 It’s not extremely noisy though.
 You’ll probably get so used to hearing it that you won’t even notice it after a while – much like your full-size fridge.

 You get a 1 year warranty on the cooler itself and a 5 year warranty on the compressor.
+Hopefully that’s long enough to give you some peace of mind.

 What Do Owners Say about the ABR241SG?